mahesarya/mahesarya/README.md

 ### Hi there 👋
+I’m a Computer Science & Engineering graduate of 2020 batch.
+I come with an extensive experience of working with different technologies including Data Science, Machine Learning and Web Development with Flask Framework.
 <!--
 **mahesarya/mahesarya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.